Selects: Noise Pollution: Arrrgh!

 recently

-weird reason I won't get into but I was looking up noise ordinances in Athens Georgia and they're kind of funny when you look at these noise ordinances it's like it literally said like
+weird reason I won't get into but I was looking up noise ordinances in Athens, Georgia, and they're kind of funny funny when you look at these noise ordinances.
+It's like it literally said, like,

-you know walking down the sidewalk yelling at one another talking about basically drunk kids you know like the french quarter kind of thing uh it said you know this includes hooting and hollering and it was something about being able to hear you from like 300 feet away,
+It said, you know, this includes hooting and hollering.
+And it was something about being able to hear you from like 300 feet away,

 And like, obviously, everybody's going nuts, but they can't do anything about it because the federal government of Canada is in charge of regulating rail travel like every other developed or industrialized country.